 Naloxone (also known as Narcan®) is a medication that can reverse an overdose caused by an opioid drug (heroin or prescription medications).
 When administered during an overdose, naloxone blocks the effects of opioids on the brain and quickly restores breathing.
-Naloxone has one critical function: to reverse overdoses that are caused by non-opioid drugs, such as cocaine, benzodiazpines (i.e. Xanex, Klonopin and Valium), methamphetamines, or alcohol.
+Naloxone does not reverse overdoses that are caused by non-opioid drugs, such as cocaine, benzodiazpines (i.e. Xanex, Klonopin and Valium), methamphetamines, or alcohol.

 Family, friends, and loved ones of individuals who are at risk of opioid overdose, as well as those at personal risk of overdose, are eligible to attend an overdose prevention training and receive kits.

 If you would like to register for the next project dawn training or would like more information, please call 440-279-1950 or email email@example.com.